Brain-Mapper/brainMapper/README.md

 ## License

-This project is licensed under the GPL-3 License |MIT License | ???
+This project is licensed under the GPL-3 License.
+All other versions of this software should be released under the same license

 ## Acknowledgments

-* Hat tip to Dr Rech :P
+* Hat tip to Dr Fabien Rech